codesurfers/codesurfers.github.io/links/index.md

 drawing from the rich history and roll-up-your-sleeves-and-get-your-hands-dirty hacker-ethos of Perl with the explicit goal of being a fun language to program in.

+Notable features include first-class support for grammars, modern concurrency primitives, a MOP, being able to easily define arbitrary operators, and keeping in line with Perl's legacy, all new regexes.

 ### Programming Language Theory